 To find out, we spoke to our top air specialists: Jeremy Quek, principal of air practice line lead with Global Business Consulting (GBC), the advisory arm of American Express Global Business Travel (GBT), and Eric Olson, senior consultant of air with GBC.
-Both also have an intimate understanding of how carriers set their fares from previously working at major airlines.
+Both also have an intimate understanding of how carriers set their ticket prices from previously working at major airlines.

 Based on historical data